 Visit our resource page for information on will preparation, estate tax planning, trusts, and other topics.

-Protecting wealth and legacy from generation to generation is a complex and challenging task, requiring thorough knowledge of numerous legal disciplines, experience, insight and creative thinking.
-We provide extensive counsel as we analyze each client's personal, business, and tax needs and intentions.
-We also serve the changing needs of growing entrepreneurs and start-ups as they seek increased personal representation.
+Protecting wealth and legacy from generation to generation is a complex and challenging task, requiring thorough knowledge of numerous legal disciplines, experience, insight, and creative thinking.
+We provide extensive counsel as we analyze each client's personal, business, tax needs, and intentions.
+We also serve the changing needs of growing entrepreneurs and start-up owners as they seek increased personal representation.

-As part of each estate plan, we prepare the needed legal documents, which might include:
+We prepare the needed legal documents for estate plans, which might include: